VIDEO Nov 2016 Lancet Countdown: Tracking Progress on Health and Climate Change

 Climate change is set to inflict "severe, widespread, and irreversible impacts" on people and the natural world unless carbon emissions are cut sharply and rapidly (IPCC statement Lima UN climate conference 2014).

 Yet the World Medical Association, in urging governments to act, noted that the December 2014 COP20 negotiations in Lima, Peru made little progress.
 "As negotiators look toward Paris, it is imperative that governments commit to addressing the devastating health implications of unmitigated climate change," said Dr. Haikerwal, Chair of the WMA Council.
-The Paris Agreement demoted Kyoto national emissions commitments to non-binding target intentions (INDCs).

 "Declare global climate change a global public health emergency"